pybay/pybay_old/README.md

 # pybay

+This website has been moved.

 [![Build Status](https://travis-ci.org/pybay/pybay.svg)](https://travis-ci.org/pybay)

-The website for PyBay - the Bay Area Python Conference.
+The website for PyBay prior to 2024 - the Bay Area Python Conference.

 To work on this you'll need Python 3.6.
 Then: